Changes to Terms and Conditions

 How do you implement changes?

-There is a statutory process which you must follow before you implement changes.
+There is a statutory process you must follow before you implement changes.
 When changes have been agreed, these should be confirmed in writing as an amendment to the contract.

 Enforcing changes without consultation and/or agreement could constitute a breach of contract.
-It is essential to meet with the employees at the earlies opportunity (and this may need to include unions or employee representatives) to explain the proposals.
+It is essential to meet with the employees at the earliest opportunity (and this may need to include unions or employee representatives) to explain the proposals.
 The employee should then be given time to consider the proposals and come back with any suggestions or feedback.
 During this period staff are likely to fully consider and understand the changes, which may make them more receptive.

 There may be occasions where despite consultation and attempting to compromise, the employee refuses to accept the change.
 In this occasion, there are options available to you where you could implement the change without consent.
 There are risks to this process, and you should therefore seek advice and make sure you minimise risk as much as possible throughout the process.
 The key factors in defending any claims are ensuring there was a fair procedure and a fair reason to dismiss.